jdittrich/userNeedResearchBook/text/allURBook.md

 ###Photos

-After the research session go through your photos just like you went through your notes.
+Go through your photos just like you went through your notes.
 If it makes sense, you can use the information from the photos to supplement your notes.
 It might as well useful to summarize what one sees on the photo.
 These descriptions can be used more easy than the photo itself when doing the analysis.